vmware-tanzu/velero/design/unified-repo-and-kopia-integration/unified-repo-and-kopia-integration.md

 Below shows the primary modules and their responsibilities:

 - Kopia uploader, as been well isolated, could move all file system data either from the production PV (as Velero’s PodVolume BR does), or from any kind of snapshot (i.e., CSI snapshot).
-- Kopia uploader, the same as other data movers, calls the Unified Repository Interface to write/read data to/from the Unified Repository.
+- Unified Repository Interface, data movers call the Unified Repository Interface to write/read data to/from the Unified Repository.
 - Kopia repository layers, CAOS and CABS, work as the backup repository and expose the Kopia Repository interface.
 - A Kopia Repository Library works as an adapter between Unified Repository Interface and Kopia Repository interface.
 Specifically, it implements Unified Repository Interface and calls Kopia Repository interface.
 - At present, there is only one kind of backup repository -- Kopia Repository.
 If a new backup repository/storage is required, we need to create a new Library as an adapter to the Unified Repository Interface
 - At present, the Kopia Repository works as a single piece in the same process of the caller, in future, we may run its CABS into a dedicated process or node.
 - At present, we don’t have a requirement to extend the backup repository, if needed, an extra module could be added as an upper layer into the Unified Repository without changing the data movers.

+Neither Kopia uploader nor Kopia Repository is invoked through CLI, instead, they are invoked through code interfaces, because we need to do lots of customizations.

 The Unified Repository takes two kinds of data:
 - Unified Repository Object: This is the user's logical data, for example, files/directories, blocks of a volume, data of a database, etc.